aquaticcalf/python-automation/site-map-gen/readme.md

     </url>
 ```

-check out [example.md](example.md) and [exmaple-output-sitemap.xml](example-output-sitemap.xml) for a clear picture of what exactly u are gonna need to do and what u are getting out
+check out [example.md](example.md) and [exmaple-output-sitemap.xml](example-output-sitemap.xml) for a clear picture on what exactly u are gonna need to do and what u are getting out